Agrejus/db-framework/README.md

 Db Framework provides a ton of flexibility, even going as far as offering a local state store (think Redux).

 Why it's great:
-- Works with many different databases
+- Works with many different databases or even HTTP APIs
 - Can easily add/augment current functionality
 - Can create plugins to use with any database
 - Fast, uses bulk operations for all data manipulation